News (USA)

 Her cellmate had threatened to rape her, but staff did nothing after she alerted them, she said.
 He then attempted to rape her, subsequently beating her until she had to be hospitalized for nasal bone fractures.

-Other inmates were kicking on their doors to try to alert staff.
-But the staff took too long to respond and the damage was already done.
+Other inmates kicked on their doors to alert staff, but the staff took too long to respond, and the damage was already done.

 “An inmate who needs the voluntary cooperation of multiple other inmates in order to summon emergency assistance has not been provided with a reliable means of notifying staff of an emergency,” U.S. District Judge Rosemary Marquez said.